 Situational Leadership theory was developed by Paul Hersey and Kenneth Blanchard.
 It is a practical leadership model that, when practiced and perfected, can lead to very positive outcomes for the leader and follower.

 Because it focuses on determining the best leadership style for the situation and person(s) involved, the leader is encouraged to develop his/her ability to use a variety of styles.
 Hence, learning to use all the tools in his /her toolkit; thus, avoiding the pitfalls of a “one style fits all” approach.

 It is designed to help leaders match their leadership style to the readiness level of the follower in a given/specific situation.

-Therefore, the leader will tailor their leadership style based on the follower's readiness to complete a task/project.
+Therefore, the leader can tailor their leadership style based on the follower's readiness to complete a task/project.
 The leader can approach the follower as an individual and provide the type and level of support needed to complete the task.

 According to Hersey and Blanchard, leaders engage in four (4) primary behaviors with followers:

 Styles S2 and S3 are high relationship, since the leader focuses on explaining decisions and invites the follower to share ideas.
 S2 or Selling is used when the follower is high will/confidence but low skill.

 Styles S1 and S4 tend to be low relationship, but for different reasons.
 S1 is a "hands on" approach where the follower is closely supervised due to inexperience or lack of skills in completing the task.

 Whereas S4 is "hands off" resulting in the follower having full responsibility for completing the task at hand.
 This follower has both the skill and will to complete the task successfully.